ACheysson/acheysson.github.io/_pages/about.md

 ======

 - "Foreign Television, Language Proficiency and Brain Drain: Evidence from a Natural Experiment" (with [D. Argan](https://www.damianoargan.com/)) [Last Version](/files/albania.pdf){: .btn--research}

+We study how foreign language proficiency affects brain drain by exploiting the exposure of parts of Albania to Italian television in the second half of the twentieth century.
+At that time, Albania was isolated from the rest of the world, with controlled internal migration and prohibited international migration.
+As the Italian TV transmitter accidentally reached Albania, Albanians' exposure to the signal was as good as random conditional on geographical variables.
+We find that exposure to Italian TV led to a considerable increase in Italian proficiency rates.
+It also strongly increased the probability of emigration of highly skilled individuals, but did not affect other skill groups.
+We rule out other channels through which TV might affect migration and interpret our findings as the effect of foreign language proficiency on brain drain.

 - "Ideology  in  times  of  crisis.
 A principal component analysis of votes in the European Parliament, 2004-2019" (with [N. Fraccaroli](https://sites.google.com/view/nfraccaroli/home)) [SSRN Version](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3361832)

+We investigate whether pro-/anti-European integration stances have become the most relevant dimension of voting in the European Parliament (EP), superseding the traditional left-right axis.
+Using a new database with more than 41 million observations on roll-call votes cast in the EP during 1979-2022, we show that the pro-/anti-European axis became the main dimension of voting during the eurozone crisis.
+We challenge the view that this was the result of a temporary change in the legislative agenda dictated by the crisis and affecting only a few policy areas.
+We find that the European dimension grew across all policy areas, suggesting that the EP has undergone a secular change in which pro-/anti-European stances have become the main dimension of voting regardless of any agenda changes.

 - "Machine Data: Market and Analytics" (with [G. Calzolari](https://sites.google.com/view/giacomo-calzolari) and [R. Rovatti](https://www.unibo.it/sitoweb/riccardo.rovatti)) [SSRN Version](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4335116)

+Recent technological developments in ICT and Artificial Intelligence allow extracting valuable information from data that machines generate with production, machine data (MD).
+Although possibly more valuable than personal data, the growing market for MD and its analytics may suffer from several issues, such as datasets fragmented into many small data-producers, externalities as with non-rival information and fuzzy property rights.
+We combine these market elements with critical properties that we derive from actual Machine Learning algorithms for analytics.
+We explore how and to what extent a data aggregator can operate, contracting with different data producers to share data and analytics.
+We identify conditions that impact the market organization for MD, such as producers' heterogeneity, their preference for anonymity, and the intensity of competition in final markets.

 Projects
 =====